arkency/posts/posts/2016-10-26-overcommunication-is-required-for-async-slash-remote-work.md

 Overcommunication is like the best parts of live pairing, without the uncomfortable ones. **It's like being surrounded by friends who want to help me, if only I give them the chance to help me.**

-I choose to givem them the chance.
+I choose to give them the chance.

 Happy overcommunicating!